ali-thapet/SchoolManagementSystem/README.md

 # C Project

-The system features functionalities for adding, editing, printing, colling, sorting, and removing students, providing an efficient solution for school administration tasks
+The system features functionalities for adding, editing, printing, colling, sorting, and removing students, providing an efficient solution for school administration tasks.
-## In this project we implement this design